realworldocaml/book/en/installing-ocaml.md

 installed as described above.
 Once installed, the entire OPAM database is held in your home directory (normally `$HOME/.opam`).
 If something goes wrong, just delete this `.opam` directory and start over from a clean slate.
-If youre using a beta version of OPAM, please upgrade it to at least version 1.0.0 or greater before proceeding.
+If you're using a beta version of OPAM, please upgrade it to at least version 1.0.0 or greater before proceeding.